uwplse/seguard-resources/ONBOARDING.md

 ## Collaboration

-* Real-time discussion: Ask me (zhen) to join our slack channel
+* Real-time discussion: If you have an email in `uw.edu,washington.edu,cs.uw.edu,cs.washington.edu`, just sign up at https://seguard.slack.com/signup.
+If not, ask me (zhen) to invite you.
 * **Your contribution will always be useful to others and appreciated**.
 Whatever it is fixing a typo, adding a utility class, or improving the document like this one, feel free to open a pull request.